Nirodhachathuri/github-md-fetcher/README.md

-# github-md-fetcher
+## Welcome to the project!
+This is the main README for the docs folder.

 ### Generate the GITHUB_TOKEN and export it below the line, run it in the terminal

 export GITHUB_TOKEN=ghp_uEP8hN0GRRsFowdJuine5cLaNJs0TXsz1sZAUGsample

-## And after running the below command
+### And after running the below command

 python gh_md_fetch.py \
   --repo https://github.com/owner/repo \